MobilePayDev/MobilePayDev.github.io/docs/online/basics/merchants.md

 ## Franchise and partners

 For franchises you must create  each franchisor as individual merchants.
 You can also choose to setup the franchisee as partner if you want to, but that is not required from our side.
-Please contact developer@mobilepay.dk to inquire about partner setup.
+Please contact developer@vippsmobilepay.com to inquire about partner setup.